ZheZheDoshka/java-getting-started/README.md

-# Java Getting Starter exercises
+# Java Getting Startedgs exercises

 This project comprises exercises for Java beginners to get familiarize with language basics.